How To Speak Wholesale

 Again, setting your carriage-paid level needs careful thought, but it should allow you to absorb the postage costs and still make a decent profit.
 As a result, your carriage-paid level should be higher than your minimum order – perhaps significantly so.
 Working it out will probably involve a lot of research into delivery options and companies.

 The major upside, however, is that retailers will often obediently make up an order to your carriage-paid level without batting an eyelid.
+You’ll find more on this here.

 See?
 It pays to increase your word power.